Tya Language Specification

 - multi-line calls, arrays, dictionaries, parameter lists, operator chains, and long conditions use the formatter-defined continuation forms;

-- trailing commas are prohibited in arrays, dictionaries, calls, and parameter lists;
+- trailing commas accepted in arrays, dictionaries, calls, and parameter lists are omitted;

 elsebranches follow formatter-defined shapes.